 “Our projects meet LEED Platinum through passive solar, insulated tight envelopes, efficient HVAC…rooftop solar and high performance systems.
 For everything we do, we look at how systems affect house, neighborhood, and community…Through innovation and replication, we’re driving down affordability.”

-At Saturday’s ribbon cutting, the Bancroft School Apartments had seen more than 150 requests for leasing that day alone.
+At Saturday’s ribbon cutting, the Bancroft School Apartments had seen more than 150 requests for leasing that day alone, so no doubt landlords may soon be checking out resources like this helpful site to make sure they carry out all the necessary check and pick the best tenants for these new apartments.

 What are your thoughts about Manheim Park and Make It Right’s philosophies about facilitating change in communities?
 Please share with us.